Internet of Things and Blockchain: the engines behind Web3

 The term Big Data refers to a large set of data, structured more or less in terms of volume, speed and variety.
 The complexity of Big Data is processed through advanced computational methods, searching for patterns, trends and correlations.
 It is useful for predicting future events, analysing human behaviour or ‘machine learning’.

 Now that you have a better understanding of what the Internet of Things (IOT) is, you may have guessed the importance of interoperability in object networking.
 In other words, the need for a shared register for information and the value of sharing resources.
 Sounds familiar?
 These are characteristics of blockchain technology, of which cryptocurrencies are the main products.
-So, is blockchain compatible with the purposes of IoT?
-Let’s see what applications it could have by looking at some use cases.
+So, what examples of the Internet of Things can we find in the crypto world?
+Let’s discover the applications and some use cases.

 Blockchain and IoT: decentralisation, reliability and security

 The blockchain is renowned for solutions in the financial field, and Bitcoin was the first real world application of this technology.
 Blocks, however, could contain information other than just the exchange of coins and tokens: any data can be recorded immutably and distributed.
-Therefore, why not use blockchain as a communication layer between IoT devices?
-This would solve some of the critical issues of the Internet of Things.
+Therefore, we could use this technology as a communication layer between IoT devices, thus solving some critical issues in the definition of the Internet of Things.

 Information recorded by sensors is only useful if it is true, so the current form of the IoT uses a validation mechanism based on intermediaries (gateways) and centralised entities.
 The blockchain, on the other hand, would transform the structure of the IoT from Client/Server to Peer-to-Peer.
 Distributing the verification of information, through consensus mechanisms (as in cryptocurrencies), can be useful to take care of issues of trustworthiness from the very beginning of the process.
 This would make the IoT a trustless system, thus supporting direct communication between devices, without the need for intermediation.